Hingham Cultural Council

 Application Information

-• All grant applicants must have a local sponsor, expected date(s) and/or venue.
+• All grant applicants must have a local sponsor, expected date(s), and a venue.
+We strongly recommend that applicants contact prospective venues before submitting an application.

-Since the Mass Cultural Council’s LCC Grant Cycle is on-line (as of 09/2021), reimbursement paperwork for all grants awarded by HCC must also be submitted electronically, to hinghamculturalcouncil@gmail.com.
-Please use this Gmail address for any and all correspondence.
+• All reimbursement paperwork for all grants awarded by the HCC must also be submitted ON-LINE ONLY to [email protected]; hard copies are NOT accepted.
+Please use this Gmail address for any and all grant-related correspondence.

 How Grant Recipients Are Paid